tmsp1612/Collision-Reactive-Driver/README.md

 # Collision-Reactive-Driver
 A simple reactive obstacle avoidance algorithm for mobile robots using LiDAR data, implemented in ROS 2 and simulated with Gazebo.
+The proposed algorithm is based on a Simple FSM.

 ## Instalation